strongloop/strongloop.com2/_posts/2014-08-27-node-js-php-get-started.md

   </table>
 </div>

-&nbsp;

 ## What’s next?##

 - Ready to develop APIs in Node.js and get them connected to your data?
 Check out the Node.js LoopBack framework.
-We’ve made it easy to get started either locally or on your favorite cloud, with a <a href="http://strongloop.com/get-started/">simple npm install</a>.</span>
+We’ve made it easy to get started either locally or on your favorite cloud, with a <a href="http://strongloop.com/get-started/">simple npm install</a>.